 The following fact sheet explains how 911 Good Samaritan laws can save lives.
-These laws are federal, and apply to every state.
+These laws are federal, and apply to 20 states, including Washington DC.
 These laws protect people from arrest and prosecution for drug possession when they call 911 to report an overdose.
 (Updated 2-10-16 by the Drug Policy Alliance) [PDF: Click to View the Fact Sheet]

 Naloxone (Narcan®) is an over-the-counter prescription medicine that reverses an opioid overdose.
 It cannot be used to get high and is not addictive.
 Bystanders can safely and legally spray naloxone into the nose.
 You can purchase naloxone for around $50 at a pharmacy near you.
 In Snohomish and King County in Washington State, you can visit one of the following pharmacies to purchase this life-saving medication (click one of the locations to see contact information):

 Costco Pharmacies: Tukwila, Issaquah, Woodinville

 South King County Mobile Medical Unit, South King County

 AIDS Outreach Project/Snohomish Syringe Exchange, Everett